dbuenzli/tgls/README.md

 * `tgles3`, supports all functions and enumerants to program with an OpenGL ES 3.0 context.

 Compatibility contexts are not supported.
-For extensions, most of those only add few entry points and/or enumerants, it seems the easiest is to access them by using ocaml-ctypes (though the tools in [support](support/) could be enhanced to support them).
+For extensions, most of them only add few entry points and/or enumerants, as such it seems the easiest way to access them is to manually use [ocaml-ctypes][1] and the appropriate constants (the tools in [support](support/) could be enhanced to support them but it's not planned to do so).

 ## Documentation